groundwater98/dacon-samsung-AI-challenge/README.md

 # 2025 Samsung AI Challenge Framework

 Our method reduces the number of experts in large-scale Sparsely activated Mixture-of-Experts (SMoE) models without retraining.
-The key idea is to **merge functionally similar experts** by analyzing their output behavior, rather than depending on routing decisions.
+The key idea is to **group experts via hierarchical clustering based on their output representations (expert-output)**, and then **merge each group into a representative expert using usage-frequency–weighted averaging**.
+After merging, we apply **frequency-based pruning**, where only the top `pruning_ratio` fraction of experts (those with the highest usage frequencies) are retained.
+This two-step procedure (cluster & merge → prune) compresses the model while preserving the most influential experts.

 ## ⚙️ Software Requirements
 > This code was developed and tested with  <img src="https://pytorch.org/assets/images/logo-icon.svg" alt="PyTorch" width="20" height="20">  PyTorch 2.7.1.